 This plan emphasizes breadth of historical understanding while not ignoring research techniques.
-Students concentrating in one primary and two complementary secondary areas of emphasis complete 34 hours of graduate credit, which includes completion of HIST 555 a,b (6 credit hours) and the History Colloquium Series (HIST 556 a,b) (1 credit hour).
+Students concentrating in one primary and two complementary secondary areas of emphasis complete 35 hours of graduate credit, which includes completion of HIST 555 a,b (6 credit hours) and the History Colloquium Series (HIST 556 a,b) (2 credit hours).